sabirdvd/Topic-modeling-for-Arabic-Tweets-/README.md

 ## Topic by Gender

-Also, we could extract the most topic twitted by man.
+Also, we could extract the most topic twitted by man or woman.